Imanm02/CE462-ES/README.md

 ## Exercises

-The "Exercises" folder contains the Exercises of the course which were given to us an examples.
+The "Exercises" folder contains the exercises of the course which were given to us an examples.

 ## Source